celery/celery/docs/getting-started/first-steps-with-celery.rst

 - Choosing and installing a message broker.
 - Installing Celery and creating your first task
-- Starting the worker and executing tasks.
+- Starting the worker and calling tasks.
-- Keeping track of tasks as they execute, and inspecting return values.
+- Keeping track of tasks as they transition through different states, and inspecting return values.

 Celery may seem daunting at first - but don't worry - this tutorial will get you started in no time.
 It is deliberately kept simple, so